 13. Prior to agency worker's arrival in the Netherlands, the employment agency is obliged to make clear agreements with the agency worker in the agency work employment contract regarding the nature of the employment contract, the application of the agency clause or the exclusion of the obligation to continue to pay wages, the amount of work, the employment conditions and the collective agreement.
-The employment agency ensures that the agency work employment contract and accompanying documents are available in both Dutch and the
+The employment agency ensures that the agency work employment contract and accompanying documents are available in both Dutch and the national language of the agency worker.

-- national language of the agency worker. - 14.
-The employment agency must provide the agency worker with understandable information about the health and safety regulations in force at the client. - 15.
-The employment agency endeavours to provide the agency worker with adequate social assistance. - 16.
-The employment agency will allow the agency worker, if he so requests, to take a holiday on an alternative public holiday (not being an official public holiday within the meaning of Article 27), provided the employment agency has been notified thereof timely in advance. - 17.
-After 26 weeks of work, the employment agency informs the agency worker about the possibilities of following a Dutch language training and facilitates such language training where possible.
-Language training comes under training as referred to in Article 30, paragraph 3 of the collective agreement. - 18.
-Training of this agency worker (as referred to in Article 30) will in any case include the activities related to the facilitation of work and accommodation. - 19.
-If the employment agency helps to fill in forms, such as the T-form and the application for healthcare benefit, only the agency worker can be the immediate beneficiary of the refund.
-The refund is credited to the bank account of the agency worker only. - 20.
-The employment agency cannot force the agency worker to make cash payments to the employment agency.
+14. The employment agency must provide the agency worker with understandable information about the health and safety regulations in force at the client.

+15. The employment agency endeavours to provide the agency worker with adequate social assistance.

+16. The employment agency will allow the agency worker, if he so requests, to take a holiday on an alternative public holiday (not being an official public holiday within the meaning of Article 27), provided the employment agency has been notified thereof timely in advance.

+17. After 26 weeks of work, the employment agency informs the agency worker about the possibilities of following a Dutch language training and facilitates such language training where possible.
+Language training counts as training as referred to in Article 30, paragraph 3 of the collective agreement.

+18. Training of this agency worker (as referred to in Article 30) will in any case include the activities related to the facilitation of work and accommodation.

+19. If the employment agency helps to fill in forms, such as the T-form and the application for healthcare benefit, only the agency worker can be the immediate beneficiary of the refund.
+The refund is credited to the bank account of the agency worker only.

-SETOFF OF FINES
+20. The employment agency cannot force the agency worker to make cash payments to the employment agency.

+\ Including deductions and setoff

+\\ The period is aligned with the return period for the payroll tax return

+\\\ Wages in this case means (i) the part of the hourly wage on which deductions from the WML are possible (the legally capped 25%), (ii) the part of the hourly wage above the WML and (iii) other wage elements in money such as holiday allowance, allowances, bonuses, ADV, etc.

+\\\\ The first compensation concerns the first four-week period of 2025 starting on 30

+December 2024 (week 1 of 2025).
+This means that the first compensation will take place on 27

+January 2025

+Article 37 Setoff of fines

-- 1. The setoff of fines is only permitted with regard to judicial and administrative fines owed by the agency worker, this in accordance with Section 7:632, subsection 1 under a. of the Dutch Civil Code. - Owed is taken to mean fines imposed on the employment agency due to a violation by the agency worker of a legal or administrative provision. - 2.
-Each individual setoff against the wage is specified in writing, if and insofar not already following on from Appendix II of the collective agreement.
+1. The setoff of fines is only permitted with regard to judicial and administrative fines owed by the agency worker, this in accordance with Section 7:632, subsection 1 under a. of the Dutch Civil Code.

+Owed is taken to mean fines imposed on the employment agency due to a violation by the agency worker of a legal or administrative provision.

+2. Each individual setoff against the wage is specified in writing, if and insofar not already following on from Appendix II of the collective agreement.
 The employment agency ensures that the agency worker receives an overview of any possible setoff, in the national language of the agency worker.